Da m & f Chinese

 meaning "the asphodel".

-DAFYDD m Welsh
+Dafydd m Welsh

-Welsh form of DAVID
+Welsh form of David

 .
-This name was borne by Dafydd ap Gruffydd, a 13th-century Welsh ruler, and Dafydd ap Gwilym, a 14th-century Welsh poet.
+This name was borne by Dafydd ap Gruffydd, a 13th-century Welsh ruler, and Dafydd ap Gwilym, a 14th-century poet.

-DAGDA m Irish Mythology
+Dagda m Irish Mythology

 in Celtic.
 In Irish myth Dagda (called also The Dagda) was the powerful god of the earth, knowledge, magic, abundance and treaties, a leader of the Tuatha De Danann.
 He was skilled in combat and healing and possessed a huge club, the handle of which could revive the dead.

 .
 This was the name of a Semitic god of agriculture, usually depicted with the body of a fish.